coinse/cs453-assignment2-python-coverage/README.md

 $ python pcov.py -t [your target python script file] [any command-line arguments]
 ```

-The repository also includes public test cases: please refer to them for mode detail.
-For example, while we test for the verbose mode output, parentheses do not really matter (i.e., `(y == 1)` and `y == 1` are the same as a representation of a condition).
+The repository also includes public test cases: please refer to them for more detail.

 ### Libraries and Python Version

-The template repository is configured with Python 3.10.
-The `ast` module in version 3.10 supports `unparse`: if you use this, you do not need the dependence on `astor`.
-So, ideally, no external library is needed.
+- The template repository is configured with Python 3.10.

-### Submission Deadline

-You need to submit this assignment before **18:00 on 12th of April, 2023.**
+- We will use coverage.py version 7.2.3 as the gold standard.